17. Structural Pattern Matching

 OUTPUT:

 Hello Gudden Dag So far, we don't know how to greet in French!
 Grüezi!
-Sorry, we don't know English in the locale CA!
+Sorry, we don't know English in your region CA!

 We present an interesting use case in the form of an imaginary adventure game.
 Gamers could write actions as strings in the various formats, like